valery1707/hugo/content/blog/2016-11-21-learnings-from-implementing-feature-toggles.markdown

   boolean expectedToBeOn() default true;
 }
 ```
-The `FearureCondition` uses the meta annotation attributes provided to it and the environment to decide the state to be returned:
+The `FeatureCondition` uses the meta annotation attributes provided to it and the environment to decide the state to be returned:
 ```java
 public class FeatureCondition implements Condition {
   @Override